Ame (said Amy) was born in Redlands California, but soon moved to Monterey where

 unusual bird, Chris was hooked.
 The bright red and yellow bill of the Common

-Moorehen caught Chris’ eye, thus began a lifelong love affair with nature and mostly all
+Moorehen caught Chris’ eye, thus began a lifelong love affair with nature and all things

-things bird.
-A few years later, Chris’ dad gave him a Canon AE-1 and 3 or 4 lenses that
+bird.
+A few years later, Chris’ dad gave him a Canon AE-1 and 3 or 4 lenses that were

-were collecting dust.
-Chris went out and photographed everything he could, from air
+collecting dust.
+Chris went out and photographed everything he could, from air shows

-shows to birds.
-While most kids in school were reading such things as the Jungle Book,
+to birds.
+While most kids in school were reading such things as the Jungle Book, Chris

-Chris was instead stealing the teacher’s edition to Marine Biology and reading them in
+was instead stealing the teacher’s edition to Marine Biology and reading them in his

 high school years he was correcting his science and biology teachers with new and

-updated findings.
-The ‘80’s found him attending the second program offered at the
+knew more than the teacher did.
+The ‘80’s found him attending the second program

-Monterey Bay Aquarium for becoming a Volunteer Guide where he enjoyed interpreting
+offered at the Monterey Bay Aquarium for becoming a Volunteer Guide where he

-exhibits to the visitors for the next few years.
+enjoyed interpreting exhibits to the visitors for the next few years.
+During this time he

 Just after graduating high school, Chris’ endeavor to become a Marine Biologist was